-Policy Ref Local Plan Policy Policy Objective Trigger for Action Potential Action or Contingency Monitoring Indicator Data Source completions Average dwelling size (sqm) of completions Custom and self-build housing: No. of custom and self-build plots set aside on large housing sites No. of people on the Custom and Self Build Housing Register and who have found a plot within Sunderland Densities of new housing developments completed (average dwellings/ha) H4 Affordable Housing To ensure a supply of affordable housing of mixed type and tenure.
-Consistent and significant shortfall in the delivery of affordable housing to meet the requirement set out in policy.
-Consistent and significant shortfall in then tenure requirements set out in the SHMA.
+Policy Ref CSDP Policy Policy Objective Trigger for Action Potential Action or Contingency Monitoring Indicator Data Source large housing sites No. of people on the Custom and Self Build Housing Register and who have found a plot within Sunderland Densities of new housing developments completed (average dwellings/ha) H2 Affordable homes To ensure a supply of affordable housing of mixed type and tenure.
+Consistent and significant shortfall in the delivery of 15% affordable housing on sites of more than 10 dwellings or on sites of 0.5ha or more.
+Consistent and significant shortfall in the tenure requirements set out in the SHMA.
 Potential review of the plan.
 Identify projects/interventions to address issues.
 Review of evidence base in regard to affordable housing needs.
-Affordable housing completions Affordable tenure split of completions (compared with the latest SHMA requirements, eg. 80% social rented, 20% intermediate) SCC monitoring data Planning applications SHMA H5 Student Accommodation To ensure choice for students within the City Centre The number of student bed- spaces outside the city centre or university campus.
-Potentially review the plan Identify the appropriate sites within the city centre and university campus Number of student bed-spaces Number of student bed-spaces in the city centre and university campus Number of student bed-spaces outside the city centre and university campus SCC monitoring data Planning applications University of Sunderland monitoring data SHLAA H6 Travelling Showpeople, Gypsies and Travellers To enable the provision of suitable sites in appropriate locations Significant increase in unauthorised gypsies and traveller encampments.
+Affordable housing completions Affordable tenure split of completions (compared with the latest SHMA requirements, eg. 80% social rented, 20% intermediate) SCC monitoring data Planning applications SHMA H3 Student accommodation To ensure choice for students within the City Centre The number of student bed- spaces outside the Urban Core.
+The number of units reconfigured to meet general housing need Potentially review the plan Identify the appropriate sites within the Urban Core Number of student bed- spaces Number of student bed- spaces in the city centre and university campus Number of student bed- spaces outside the Urban Core SCC monitoring data Planning applications University of Sunderland monitoring data SHLAA H4 Travelling showpeople, gypsies and travellers To enable the provision of suitable sites for travelling showpeople and sets the criteria against which sites for gypsies and travellers will be assessed Significant increase in unauthorised gypsies and traveller encampments.
 Assist delivery of 15 plots for travelling show people by 2023 and a further 18 plots by 2033.
 Regular review of evidence base to determine need and potential review of the plan.
-Gypsy & traveller pitches created on allocated G&T sites Gypsy & traveller pitches created on other unallocated G&T sites No. days of G&T stopping-over on G&T transit sites Number of additional travelling showpeople plots created on allocated sites Number of additional travelling showpeople plots SCC monitoring data Planning applications Gypsies, Travellers and Travelling Showpeople Accommodation Assessment (GTAA)
+Gypsy & traveller pitches created on allocated G&T sites Gypsy & traveller pitches created on other unallocated G&T sites No. days of G&T stopping- over on G&T transit sites Number of additional travelling showpeople plots created on allocated sites Number of additional travelling showpeople plots created on other unallocated sites SCC monitoring data Planning applications Gypsies, Travellers and Travelling Showpeople Accommodation Assessment (GTAA) H5 Existing Homes and Loss of Homes To use the existing housing stock/buildings as efficiently as possible Significant increase in vacancy rate of existing stock Significant increase in the number of dwellings lost through demolition or change Working with partners to actively bring vacant dwellings back into use and demolitions and clearance or regeneration Number of dwellings lost through demolition Number of dwellings lost through conversions and changes of use (gross and SCC monitoring data Planning applications